VoiciehBy/pixel-dungeon-gradle/README.md

-This repository contains the original Pixel Dungeon code, adapted to work with modern Android build tools.
-The original codebase for the game uses the outdated ADT build system, this codebase uses Gradle but is otherwise functionally identical.
+This repository contains ~~the original~~ modified Pixel Dungeon code (forked from 00-Evan/pixel-dungeon-gradle), adapted to work with modern Android build tools.
+The original codebase for the game uses the outdated ADT build system, this codebase uses Gradle but is otherwise functionally ~~identical~~ different.

 Look below for compilation instructions